Female smegma: causes, hygiene and how to clean safely

 You’d think that regular washing would eliminate smegma, and usually, it does, but not always.
 You will soon discover where your blind spots are in cleaning your vulva by gently pulling your labia apart and drawing back your clitoral hood.
 Be gentle!

-Even after showering, you may find a little parcel of a thick white substance tucked into the crevices.
+Even after showering, you may find a little parcel of thick white substance tucked into the crevices.
 This is smegma.

 Removing smegma from between the labia and around the clitoris